-- Preheat the oven to 175 degrees celcius or 350 Fahrenheit or Gas Mark 4.
+Preheat the oven to 175 degrees celcius or 350 Fahrenheit or Gas Mark 4.

-Add the vanilla and sour cream and mix until just combined.
+Add the vanilla extract and soured cream and mix until just combined.
 Do not over mix or it will become watery.

-- Allow the muffins to cool in the pan for about 10 minutes before removing as the cake has a tender moist crumb and may break if removed while it is too hot.
+Allow the muffins to cool in the pan for about 10 minutes before removing as the muffin has a tender moist crumb and may break if removed while it is too hot.

 Want more?
 To get new recipes delivered straight to your inbox, join our club and subscribe to Tantalise My Taste Buds.